-In July 2024, the Company executed the Collaboration Agreement with Compania Minera Coimolache S.A. ("Coimolache") to evaluate the viability of an integrated Coimolache Sulphide / AntaKori copper-gold project (the "Integrated Sulphide Project").
+In July 2024, the Company executed an agreement with Compania Minera Coimolache S.A. ("Coimolache") (the "Collaboration Agreement") to evaluate the viability of an integrated Coimolache Sulphides / AntaKori copper-gold project (the "Integrated Sulphide Project").
 The evaluation will consist of a mineral resource estimate ("MRE") with the option, upon mutual agreement of Regulus and Coimolache (the "Parties") following the completion of a MRE, to complete a preliminary economic assessment ("PEA").
 Costs of the evaluation program will be split with Regulus paying 50% and Coimolache paying 50%.
-Work is progressing on the MRE.
-The results of the MRE and PEA can only be publicly released upon mutual agreement of the Parties.
-Additionally, the MRE and PEA results can be shared with third parties upon mutual agreement of the Parties.
+The Parties have worked collaboratively over the past several months to develop an integrated geological model effectively blending views on geology, structure, and mineralization styles, which was a critical step before moving towards an integrated resource estimate.
+The Parties have hired SRK Peru to develop the resource estimate on the Integrated Sulphide Project, and it is anticipated that the study will be completed mid-year.
+The results of the MRE and PEA can only be publicly released or shared with third parties upon mutual agreement of the Parties.

 In October 2024, the Company announced that it had executed an agreement with Colquirrumi to acquire the remaining 30% interest in the Colquirrumi claims that the Company did not already own.
-In exchange for the remaining 30% interest, Regulus has granted Colquirrumi a 2% NSR over the Colquirrumi claims, of which 0.5% can be repurchased within 10 years in exchange for US\$ 1 Million.
+In exchange for the remaining 30% interest, Regulus has granted Colquirrumi a

+2% NSR over the Colquirrumi claims, of which 0.5% can be repurchased within 10 years in exchange for US\$ 1 Million.
 The Colquirrumi claims represent approximately 2,571 hectares of mineral rights adjacent to and interfingered with Regulus' AntaKori property.
 Less than 5% of the Colquirrumi claims have been properly explored, however, several encouraging mineralized areas were discovered in Regulus' previous drill programs.